Marshall vs. Florida Atlantic NCAA Football Odds, Plays and Insights | November 6, 2021

 Florida Atlantic Stats and Trends

-- Florida Atlantic has played eight games, with four wins against the spread.
+- Florida Atlantic has four wins against the spread in eight games this year.

-- The Owls have covered the spread once this season when underdogs by 1.5 points or more (in three chances).
+- The Owls have been underdogs by 1.5 points or more three times this year and covered the spread once.

-- Florida Atlantic's games this season have gone over the total in three out of eight opportunities (37.5%).
+- Florida Atlantic's games this year have hit the over on three of eight set point totals (37.5%).

-- Florida Atlantic is 3-1-1 against the spread and 5-0 overall in games when it puts up more than 19.8 points.
+- When Florida Atlantic scores more than 19.8 points, it is 3-1-1 against the spread and 5-0 overall.

-- In games that Florida Atlantic churns out more than 378.9 yards, the team is 3-0-1 against the spread and 4-0 overall.
+- When Florida Atlantic churns out more than 378.9 yards, the team is 3-0-1 against the spread and 4-0 overall.

-- This season the Owls have 11 turnovers, four fewer than the Thundering Herd have takeaways (15).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.